jguille2/SA5/README.md

 ## Working with Snap! and Picaxe

-We can use S2P Picaxe software (made to sync Scratch and Picaxe) and work with Snap!.
+We can use [S2P](http://www.picaxe.com/Software/Third-Party/Scratch/) Picaxe software (made to sync Scratch and Picaxe) and work with Snap!.
 More info [here](https://github.com/jguille2/SA5/blob/master/Picaxe/README.md).

 ## Working with Snap! and other devices

-Using [S2Bot](http://www.picaxe.com/Teaching/Other-Software/Scratch-Helper-Apps) you can play with Snap! and other devices like BBC Microbit, LEGO WeDo (1 and 2.0) and Boost...
+Using [S2Bot](http://www.picaxe.com/Teaching/Other-Software/Scratch-Helper-Apps) Picaxe software you can play with Snap! and other devices like BBC Microbit, LEGO WeDo (1 and 2.0) and Boost...
+More info [here](https://github.com/jguille2/SA5/blob/master/S2Bot).